biareiam/The-House-of-Books/README.md

 - Create an account in Heroku;
 - Create a new app in Heroku: choose a unique name and region;
-- On the resources tab provide a new Postgres database (used free plan for this project);
+- On the resources tab provides a new Postgres database (used free plan for this project);
-- Go back to gitpod and install dj_database_url and psycopg2 and freeze the requirements in requirements.txt file to ensure Heroku installs our apps requirements when we deploy;
+- Go back to gitpod and install dj_database_url and psycopg2 and freeze the requirements in the requirements.txt file to ensure Heroku installs the requirements of our app when we deploy;
 - In settings.py import dj_database, comment out the default database configuration, replace it with a call to dj_database_url.parse and give it the database URL from Heroku (which can be found in the settings tab);
 - Migrate all the changes;
-- Import all the books, categories and subcategories using the command 'python3 manage.py load “data name”';
+- Import all the books, categories and subcategories using the command 'python3 manage.py load “data-name”';
-- Create a super user using command 'python3 manage.py createsuperuser' and follow terminal instructions;
+- Create a super user using the command 'python3 manage.py create a superuser and follow terminal instructions;
-- Create an if statement in settings.py to allow the system to take the database from os.environ if it exists otherwise it will use the default configuration.
+- Create an if statement in settings.py to allow the system to take the database from os. environ if it exists otherwise it will use the default configuration.
 - Create a Procfile to tell Heroku to create a web dyno;
-- Temporarily disable collect_static using command 'heroku config:set DISABLE_COLLECT_STATIC=1';
+- Temporarily disable collect_static using command 'Heroku config:set DISABLE_COLLECT_STATIC=1';
-- In settings.py add the hostname of the heroku app and a localhost so that gitpod will keep working;
+- In settings.py add the hostname of the Heroku app and localhost so that gitpod will keep working;
 - Deploy to Heroku;
-- In Heroku, inside the app, go to the Deploy tab and set it to deploy to github, search for the project repository and click connect.
+- In Heroku, inside the app, go to the Deploy tab and set it to deploy to Github, search for the project repository and click connect.
 Once connected set up automatic deploys (due to recent issues shared by the Heroku team automatic deploys have been temporarily disabled);
-- Generate a secret key for the Heroku app and add it to the env.py file (which is included in .gitignore file to keep all the keys secret and safe);
+- Generate a secret key for the Heroku app and add it to the env.py file (which is included in the .gitignore file to keep all the keys secret and safe);
 - In settings.py set up debug to true only if there is a variable called development in the environment;

 **Deployment to AWS S3**: